9 Common Pottery Wheel Mistakes and How to Fix Them

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.

-If there’s one thing that Potters can agree upon, is that wedging is the least fun but the most important part of Pottery Making.
-Many people have never done it before, so what they would do is take out a manageable amount of Clay from the bag, pat it in a ball, and then throw it on the Wheel.
+If there’s one thing that Potters can agree upon, it is that wedging is the least fun but the most important part of Pottery Making.
+Many people have never done it before, so they would take out a manageable amount of Clay from the bag, pat it into a ball, and then throw it onto the Wheel.

-Trying to get away with not wedging your Clay and thinking that it’ll help you save time can be counterintuitive.
-Improper wedging can make your Clay difficult to work with or make it hard for you to center the Clay.
+Trying to get away with not wedging your Clay and thinking it’ll save you time can be counterintuitive.
+Improper wedging can make your Clay difficult to work with or hard to center.

-If it feels like a constant battle just to get your Clay centered, then you may have an air pocket in your Clay.
-Air is lighter than Clay, and if you’re working with air pockets or one large one in your Clay, will always throw your clay off-center.
+If it feels like a constant battle just to keep your Clay centered, you may have an air pocket in it.
+Air is lighter than Clay, and if you’re working with air pockets, or even a single large one, in your Clay, it will always throw your Clay off-center.

-Not wedging correctly will introduce more air pockets rather than take them out.
+Not wedging correctly will introduce more air pockets rather than remove them.
 The only thing you can do is take it off your Wheel, start over, and wedge another piece of Clay correctly.

-Before you start throwing, make sure that your Clay has a consistent amount of moisture.
+Before you start throwing, make sure your Clay has a consistent moisture level.
 It shouldn’t have hard spots and maintain a smooth feel throughout your Clay.
-Sure, it can be a tedious process, but it is a vital part of making Pottery.
+Sure, it can be tedious, but it is a vital part of making Pottery.
 There’s no way around it, but if you want to make throwing easier, you should never skip this step.
 For more on Wedging properly, go to How To Wedge Clay A Beginner’s Guide With A Step By Step Video or check my Article on The Three different ways you can Wedge your clay.

-It shows you three different ways of wedging to help you choose the one that works best for you.
+It shows three different wedging methods to help you choose the one that works best for you.

 Mistake #2: Using The Wrong Clay